benrudolph/ascend.report/index.md

 {% include gantt.html %}

 Most of the time was spent preparing the messages and the software.
 However, we would have had spent longer sending the messages if we did not put time into conducting the trainings.
-Without this portion, we would have had to individually explain to each person using the system, or I would have had to send the messages, jeopardizing the pilot's sustainability after I left.
+Without this portion, we would have had to individually explain to each person using the system, or we would have had to send the messages, jeopardizing the pilot's sustainability after UNHCR Innovation left.

 ![Running practical training]({{ site.baseurl }}/images/TRAINING.jpg)